 - 14-passenger shuttle bus to Zion NP

-Zion River Resort RV Park is ranked as one of the most beautiful Rv parks in the country.
-After camping in numerous campgrounds, throughout 32 different states Zion River Resort is certainly one of our favorite RV locations.
-In our opinion, this is without question the best RV camping near Zion National Park
+Zion River Resort RV Park is ranked as one of the most beautiful RV parks in the country.
+After camping in numerous campgrounds throughout 32 states, Zion River Resort is undoubtedly one of our favorite RV locations.
+In our opinion, this is the best RV camping near Zion National Park.

-The staff during our stay was amazing, and the campground was meticulously maintained.
+The staff during our stay was terrific, and the campground was meticulously maintained.

-The park offers a shuttle for a small round trip fee to the National Park.
+The park offers a shuttle to the National Park for a small round-trip fee.
 The shuttle drops you off right at the entrance to the National Park and picks you up at the same spot in the afternoon.
 We had about 5 hours to tour and visit the Park.

-In addition, Zion River RV resort offers a well-maintained pool, gift shop, and small store as well.
+In addition, Zion River RV resort offers a well-maintained pool, gift shop, and small store.